 Online Betting is becoming increasingly popular in the UK with the number of online operators exploding.
-This has also increased the amount of money generated each year making it a highly lucrative sector.
+This expansion is being fulled by the number of people in the UK who enjoy online gambling.
+As without customers, these operators would not exist.
+A UKGC Study revealed that 48% approx of participants have gambled in the past week.
+Furthermore, 17% of those people gambled online making it a profitable venture for casinos.
 In 2017-18 online betting accounted for around £4.7 billion pounds out of the gross annual gaming yield of £14 billion.
 Not exactly what you would call pocket change.

 So who do online casinos and sportsbooks have to thank for their revenues?
 That’s right you guessed it the players.
 Without people betting on football, Ascot, and casino games, online operators wouldn’t be profitable.
 But when it comes to protecting and looking out for their players how well do operators stack up?
 More importantly, when things do go wrong, do players know what their rights are?

 Luckily, In the UK the official gambling watchdog is UKGC (The United Kingdom Gambling Commission).
 It is their job to oversee license applications, provide guidelines for operators and players, and to also act in an advisory capacity.
 In their own words ” We license and regulate the people and businesses that provide gambling in Great Britain including the National Lottery.” – UKGC website.
 Besides, the UKGC there are also several consumer laws that act as safeguards.
 For example the Consumer Rights Act of 2015 and General Data Protection Regulation (GDPR)